AlexThePolygonal/cpp-stateful-templates/README.md

     >, "the value of a is now int"
 );
 ```
-This pattern becomes particularly useful when implementing control flow mechanisms.
+This lambda is useful for implementing control flow mechanisms.

 In the tests, I use a special macro `run_line` to execute the functions.
 ```cpp